RandomGuy-coder/Gestro/README.md

 * Enter Spacebar (Used for Play and Pause).
 * Track mouse.
 * Perform mouse clicks.
-* Increase and Decrease Volume.
+* Mute and Unmute Volume.
 * Move and Minimise window.

 ### Built With